Klondike Kate’s Restaurant and Cabins, Dawson City, Yukon

 Klondike Kate’s also uses fresh edible flowers from their own garden including nasturtium, pansies, and a variety of herbs.
 The menu features caribou and bison smokies, Whitehorse Arctic Char, Alaskan Halibut used for fish and chip specials, fresh mushrooms (especially the famous morel) foraged by Philippe himself, which are then dried and stored for daily use.
 Many of the menu items, like the salmon entrée or the warm solstice salad, feature locally provided birch syrup.
 The restaurant serves locally roasted coffee beans, a variety of beers from Yukon Brewery, and offers delicious martinis made from vodka distilled in West Dawson and fresh local berries.

-Klondike Kate’s is one of about 250 restaurants that celebrate Food Day across Canada.
-Contact them at the number below to reserve a table.
+Contact Klondike Kate’s at the number below to reserve a Food Day Canada table.

 Klondike Kate’s Restaurant and Cabins